 Squarespace let me filter its professionally designed templates by topic and business type.
 Source: Tech.co user testing

-Squarespace is rightly lauded for its design capabilities, with an AI website builder that has significantly improved since our previous round of user testing.
+Where Squarespace really excelled was in its design capabilities.
+Its AI website builder has significantly improved since our previous round of user testing.
 This time around, our researchers noted that the builder had a “sleek” design and improved customization options, as well as clear step-by-step guidance to hold the users’ hand throughout the process.

-However, the team did note some concerns with the builder’s AI text generation capabilities, but to be honest, this is pretty common across the industry.
+The team did note some concerns with the builder’s AI text generation capabilities, but this is pretty common across the industry.
 Additionally, while Squarespace excels in aesthetics and usability, the software itself is slightly less customizable than Wix, and site speeds can run a little slower than competitors like GoDaddy due to its weighty designs.

-Check out our guide to Wix vs Squarespace for a full comparison
+Check out our guide to Wix versus Squarespace for a full comparison

-Squarespace Fluid Editor made adding content easy for our team.
+Squarespace’s Fluid Engine editor made adding content easy for our team.
 Source: Tech.co user testing

 Squarespace offers four web-building packages, Basic ($16 per month), Core ($23 per month), Plus ($39 per month), and Advanced ($99 per month).